 The death of a spouse can significantly impact a senior’s financial situation.
 Income streams can come to an immediate end, and funeral and other final expenses can amount to thousands of dollars.
 An insurance professional can help your loved one determine an appropriate type of life insurance coverage to ensure he or she remains financially comfortable in the event of a spouse passing.

 If your loved one is at serious risk of going into debt, consider hiring a professional caregiver from Home Care Assistance.
 Our caregivers can alert you if your loved one engages in risky behavior that may lead to debt, and they can also provide emotional support, assist with mobility, and help with a wide array of everyday tasks.
-For more information on the senior care Palm Beach, FL, families trust, call 561.429.8292 to speak with one of our friendly Care Managers.
+For more information on the senior care at Palm Beach home care, FL families trust, call (561) 429-8292 to speak with one of our friendly Care Managers.